Arcot Ramasamy Mudaliar

-Sir Arcot Ramasamy Mudaliar (14 October 1887 – 17 July 1976) was an Indian lawyer, diplomat, and statesman who was the first president of the United Nations Economic and Social Council and the 24th and last dewan of Mysore.
+Dewan Bahadur Sir Arcot Ramasamy Mudaliar, (14 October 1887 – 17 July 1976) was an Indian lawyer, diplomat, and statesman who was the first president of the United Nations Economic and Social Council and the 24th and last dewan of Mysore.
 He also served as a senior leader of the Justice Party and in various administrative and bureaucratic posts in pre- and Independent India.
 He was a prominent orator and was known for his inspiring speeches.

 Early life

 Arcot Ramasamy Mudaliar was born in the town of Kurnool in then-Madras Presidency, British India, in a Tamil-speaking Thuluva Vellalar (Arcot Mudaliar) family.
 He was the elder of a pair of twins, the other being Arcot Lakshmanaswamy Mudaliar.
 He had his schooling at Municipal High School, Kurnool.

 He graduated from Madras Christian College and studied law at Madras Law College.
 On completion of his studies, he practised as a lawyer before joining the Justice Party and entering politics.
 Mudaliar was nominated to the Madras Legislative Council in 1920 and served from 1920 to 1926 and as a member of the Madras Legislative Assembly from 1931 to 1934, losing to S. Satyamurti in the 1934 elections.
 He served as a member of the Imperial Legislative Council from 1939 to 1941, as a part of Winston Churchill's war cabinet from 1942 to 1945, and as the Indian representative in the Pacific War Council.
 He was India's delegate to the San Francisco Conference and served as the first president of the United Nations Economic and Social Council.
 He also served as the last Diwan of Mysore from 1946 to 1949.

 He was an uncle to Cmdr.
 V.S.P.
 Mudaliar, a veteran of World War II.